-Dr. Keith Beckett is the Chief Scientist at UrtheCast – Canada’s newest and fastest growing space-based remote sensing company.
+Dr. Keith Beckett is the Chief Scientist at UrtheCast – Canada’s newest and fastest-growing space-based remote sensing company.
 Keith’s role at UrtheCast (pronounced Earth Cast) is to maintain a long-term technical and scientific strategic vision and focus on the future needs of users.
-He is actively leading multiple Earth Observation advanced image and video products and services R&D projects, working in close concert with users, business development, academia, researchers, industry and engineering.
+He is actively leading multiple Earth Observation advanced images and video products and services R&D projects, working in close concert with users, business development, academia, researchers, industry, and engineering.

 Dennis Chan is the Principal of Pathway Advisory Services where he helps pharmaceutical and medical technology companies gain public funding, often through the structuring of creative agreements with governments and healthcare organizations.

 Dennis is a lawyer licensed in New York with a background in business.
-Before becoming a consultant, Dennis led a branch of Pharmaceutical Services Division of the BC Ministry of Health.
-Dennis is also an active member of his community including serving as a current director of the Canada Korea Business Association and as the past Chairman of S.U.C.C.E.S.S..
-In 2013, Dennis received the Queen Elizabeth II Diamond Jubilee Medal in recognition of his contributions to building the province through business.
+Before becoming a consultant, Dennis led a branch of the Pharmaceutical Services Division of the BC Ministry of Health.
+Dennis is also an active member of his community including serving as a current director of the Canada Korea Business Association and as the past Chairman of S.U.C.C.E.S.S.
+In 2013, Dennis received the Queen Elizabeth II, Diamond Jubilee Medal, in recognition of his contributions to building the province through business.

-Tai Cheng is General Counsel for the Fulida Group, the largest viscose fibre textile manufacturer in China.
-In 2011, the Fulida Group acquired Neucel Specialty Cellulose Ltd. and its Port Alice dissolving pulp mill representing one of the largest resource acquisitions in British Columbia by a private Chinese company.
+Tai Cheng is General Counsel for the Fulida Group, the largest viscose fiber textile manufacturer in China.
+In 2011, the Fulida Group acquired Neucel Specialty Cellulose Ltd. and it's Port Alice dissolving pulp mill representing one of the largest resource acquisitions in British Columbia by a private Chinese company.